The awards are open to individuals, teams, companies and organisations including contract caterers operating in a public sector environment.

 Within every organisation there is an individual or perhaps a team that go beyond the norm and support their customers, colleagues or the wider community in exceptional ways.

 This award will recognise these people who may not otherwise get the acclaim they deserve.
-Judges will be looking for an individual or team who’s contribution have added value, driven creative initiatives or benefitted their client, organisation or their community.
+Judges will be looking for an individual or team whose contribution has added value, driven creative initiatives or benefitted their client, organisation or their community.
 They need not necessarily be caterers but they do need to work within the public sector catering environment.
 The entry should be between 500 and 1,000 words and include:

-- At least 2 testimonials from clients, management or other third party
+- At least 2 testimonials from clients, management or other third party.

-- Supporting evidence of the highlighted contribution of the individual or team
+- Supporting evidence of the highlighted contribution of the individual or team.

 Lifetime Achievement Award

 The Public Sector Catering Lifetime Achievement Award is in the gift of the judges, who have the opportunity to acknowledge outstanding and dedicated contribution to the industry.
-The award will be given to the individual or organisation who, during a notable career in the industry, have demonstrated outstanding leadership qualities, drive, ideas and inﬂuence that makes them a worthy winner of the highest accolade the industry can bestow.
+The award will be given to the individual or organisation who, during a notable career in the industry, has demonstrated outstanding leadership qualities, drive, ideas and inﬂuence that makes them a worthy winner of the highest accolade the industry can bestow.